solutionforest/workflow-engine-core/README.md

 A powerful, framework-agnostic workflow engine for PHP applications.
 This core library provides comprehensive workflow definition, execution, and state management capabilities without any framework dependencies.

+> ⚠️ **WARNING: DEVELOPMENT STATUS**⚠️
+>
+> This package is currently under active development and is **NOT READY FOR PRODUCTION USE**.
+>
+> Features may be incomplete, APIs might change, and there could be breaking changes.
+Use at your own risk in development environments only.

 ## 📋 Requirements

 - **PHP 8.3+** - Leverages modern PHP features for type safety and performance